Thursday, November 25, 2010

 Optical Drive: LG Super Multi DVD re-writer

-ISO 300WSwitching Power Supply
+PSU: ISO 300WSwitching Power Supply

 Operating System: Windows XP Service Pack 3